Contents

 The snow – along with the Prague Christmas Markets – is the highlight of a visit to Prague in winter.
 Suddenly all of these amazing Prague buildings are coated with a sprinkling of white fairy dust.
 It’s a dreamy spectacle, from the statues on Charles Bridge to the picturesque cobbled side streets of Kampa Island and Mala Strana.

-We’ve written this article to help you make the most of your time if you get lucky with snow in Prague, and offer tips and suggestions on where to head in the event of snowfall.
+We’ve written this article to help you make the most of your time if you get lucky and visit Prague in snow, and offer tips and suggestions on where to head in the event of snowfall.
 We’ve written a separate feature on visiting Prague during the winter, which gives a much wider overview of things to do in Prague in winter.

 Tips For Enjoying Prague In Snow

-First of all, get up early, as Prague City Council’s employees do the same, with the express intent of clearing away all the magical white stuff before most people walk – and possibly – slip in it
+First of all, get up early, as Prague City Council’s employees do the same, with the express intent of clearing away all the magical white stuff before most people walk – and possibly – slip on it.

-The two busiest places in Prague when there is snow are Charles Bridge and Old Town Square – and these tend to be the first to get the snow-plough and shovels treatment
+The two busiest places in Prague in snow are Charles Bridge and Old Town Square – and these tend to be the first to get the snow-plough and shovels treatment.

-If you’re photographing Prague in the snow, it’s worth seeking out some of the best viewpoints in Prague, as described in our article
+If you’re photographing Prague in snow, it’s worth seeking out some of the best viewpoints in Prague, as described in our article.

 The Charles Bridge and Old Town Square are an absolute must, but these are likely to be cleared (at least partially) of snow early in the day, and they are where many others will be heading too.